How does someone develop patellar or quad tendon tendon pain? To answer this question, we first have to discuss a little anatomy.

 The Box Squat

-Now, if you can squat to full depth with pain already less than a 3/10 by all means continue doing so.
-However, if extreme pain has limited your ability to squat to full depth limiting your squat descent to a predetermined height will be the next step.
+The squat is a great way to start loading the patellar and quad tendons.
+If you can squat to full depth without pain, by all means continue doing so.
+However, if extreme pain has limited your ability to squat to full depth, limiting your squat descent to a predetermined height will be a needed step.